Brittdrog/Drogemoller_lab_website/content/authors/djohnson/_index.md

 # url: "http://brittdrogemoller.com/"

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
-bio: Danielle Johnson is a PhD student at the University of Liverpool, UK, who has been awarded a Mitacs Globalink internship in the Drögemöller lab.
+#bio: Danielle Johnson is a PhD student at the University of Liverpool, UK, who has been awarded a Mitacs Globalink internship in the Drögemöller lab.

 #Add info about your interests in bullet form (this can also be non-academic)
-interests:
+#interests:
-- Trial design
+#- Trial design
-- Methodology
+#- Methodology
-- Pharmacogenetics
+#- Pharmacogenetics

 #Add info about your education
-education:
+#education:
-  courses:
+#  courses:
-  - course: PhD in pharmacogenetics
+#  - course: PhD in pharmacogenetics
-    institution: University of Liverpool, UK
+#    institution: University of Liverpool, UK
-    year: 2017-2021
+#    year: 2017-2021

-  - course: BSc in Medical Sciences
+#  - course: BSc in Medical Sciences
-    institution: University of Exeter, UK
+#    institution: University of Exeter, UK
-    year: 2010-2014
+#    year: 2010-2014

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons